KinetexNetwork/sp1-utreexo/README.md

 Project is WIP, and we don't have all components working together yet.
 However, we already can manually run the `server` and run `circuit` with prepared data.

+## How to run

+From very high level there are two steps:
+- run `server` following server/README.md and wait it to start processing blocks (it should be around a minute)
+- run `python3 run-end-to-end.py` from the root of the project

 ## Aknowledgements
 `server` and `rustreexo` are based on the work of Davidson-Souza and mit-dci: https://github.com/mit-dci/rustreexo